lmjohns3/theanets/docs/api/models.rst

 There are three major types of neural network models, each defined primarily by the :ref:`loss function <losses>` that the model attempts to optimize.
 While other types of models are certainly possible, ``theanets`` only tries to handle the common cases with built-in model classes.
-(If you want to define a new type of model, see :ref:`customizing`.)
+If you want to define a new type of model, see :ref:`models-custom`.

 To describe the predefined models, we assume that a neural network has some set of parameters :math:`\theta`.
 In the feedforward pass, the network computes some